-- 1. Learning is a self-directed process for which the adult learner assumes primary responsibility - 2.
-The role of the midwifery faculty includes providing resources and support to facilitate student learning - 3.
+- 1. Learning is a self-directed process for which the adult learner assumes primary responsibility. - 2.
+The role of the midwifery faculty includes providing resources and support to facilitate student learning. - 3.
 Individual faculty members differ in teaching styles.
-Students can benefit from exposure to a variety of approaches, both in the classroom and the clinical settings - 4.
+Students can benefit from exposure to a variety of approaches, both in the classroom and the clinical settings. - 4.
 Evaluation is part of the learning process.
-Learning is facilitated by reinforcement and constructive feedback from others - 5.
-Students are responsible for self-evaluation and communication of learning needs to the faculty - 6.
-In clinical practice, it is the responsibility of the faculty to maintain boundaries of safety and it is the responsibility of the learner to respect those boundaries - 7.
-Learning is facilitated by a variety of instructional modalities and interprofessional approaches
+Learning is facilitated by reinforcement and constructive feedback from others. - 5.
+Students are responsible for self-evaluation, a critical component of the learning process.
+Students are responsible for communication of learning needs to core (academic) and clinical faculty. - 6.
+In clinical practice, it is the responsibility of the faculty to maintain boundaries of safety and it is the responsibility of the learner to respect those boundaries. - 7.
+Learning is facilitated by a variety of instructional modalities and interprofessional approaches.